We guide trustees and personal representatives through the SA900 process in a clear, practical way.

 When to update TRS details

-- Start registration early and collect documents first.
+- Start TRS registration early and collect all required documents before beginning.

-- Use approved software or seek professional help for complex investments or property.
+- Use HMRC-approved commercial software for online filing, or seek professional help for trusts holding complex investments, overseas assets or multiple properties.

 - For Self Assessment registration guidance see register for Self Assessment and agent advice at registering as an agent.